-I’m no coffee addict, but I do enjoy catching up with friends (or myself), over a dairy free latte every once in a while.
+I’m no coffee addict, but I do enjoy my morning bulletproof and catching up with friends (or myself), over a an almond milk latte every once in a while.
 I thrive on the cafe vibes and find myself very work productive while soaking up the atmosphere…or perhaps that’s the caffeine speaking?!

 Almond milk or coconut milk are my go-to dairy milk alternatives (when dining out) and I’ve accustomed my taste buds to really enjoy the different taste and texture than regular coffee (with cows milk).
 When a cafe uses a milk that has nasties added, I can usually tell and my naturopath instinct kicks in to do some detective work.
 So you can imagine my disappointment when I recently discovered one of my favourite local cafes did the old switch-a-roo on me and started using dairy free milks that are not up to my (admittedly high) naturopath standards.
 Relax, I’m not talking about Nutrition Republic– they still get my tick of approval 🙂

 For those that don’t do so well on dairy, there are now many alternatives available, but only a few that I can confidently recommend as healthy options.
 I know it can get confusing and hard keeping up with the latest additions to the market, so when you’re next shopping for or ordering a dairy free milk option, watch out for these added nasties: